Wildlife and Animal Crime

 This section provides overview of wildlife crime and advice on how to deal with it.

-For further information, contact one of the Force wildlife officers:
+For further information, or for non-urgent inquiries, call 101 to contact one of the Force wildlife officers:

 - West Oxon: Kenneth Cook.